How Long Does It Take For A Tumour To Grow

 Q: Can stress cause tumors to grow faster?
 A: While stress doesn't directly cause tumors, chronic stress can weaken the immune system and potentially influence the tumor microenvironment, possibly promoting faster growth in some cases.

 Q: Does the type of cancer affect how quickly a tumor grows?
 A: Absolutely.
 Different types of cancer have vastly different growth rates.
-For example, some types of leukemia can progress rapidly, while certain prostate cancers may grow very slowly over many years.
+To give you an idea, some types of leukemia can progress rapidly, while certain prostate cancers may grow very slowly over many years.

 Q: How often should I get screened for cancer?
 A: Screening guidelines vary depending on your age, sex, family history, and other risk factors.
 Consult with your doctor to determine the appropriate screening schedule for you.